cncf/glossary/content/en/pod.md

 Operators can also set per-pod resource limits, allowing services within a pod to share resources but to limit (without taking away resources from other pods).

-Simplified management: Pods make it easier to manage groups of containers as a single unit, rather than managing each container individually.
 This can simplify deployment, scaling, and monitoring of applications.